WordPress-Satkhira-Community/comments-shield/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin provides an easy way to manage and disable comments on your WordPress site, enhancing security and performance.
+Delete, disable, and clean all comments in one click.
+Easily manage, bulk delete, or completely disable comments across your entire WordPress site.

 == Description ==

-Comments Shield is a powerful yet user-friendly WordPress plugin designed to give website administrators complete control over the commenting functionality of their WordPress site.
-While comments can be useful for engagement, they can also pose security risks and lead to spam if not properly managed.
-This plugin simplifies the process of managing comments, enhancing your site's security and performance with ease.
+Comments Shield is a smart, lightweight plugin that gives you complete control over WordPress comments.
+Want to block unwanted comments site-wide, bulk-remove spam, disable comments on posts or pages, or export comment data?
+Comments Shield handles it all quickly and easily — powerful protection and cleanup in just a few clicks.

 ### Video Tutorial
 [youtube https://youtu.be/L36Z7n_dk1w]